 CTL Knowledge Base: Visit the CTL Knowledge Base to browse a comprehensive set of FAQs related to various programs, services, and educational platforms.

-Media and Software Development Projects: Looking for inspiration?
+Instructional Technology Projects: Looking for inspiration?
 See a list of past projects developed by Columbia faculty and the CTL to support and enrich students’ learning.
 Faculty can apply for funding for project development through the Office of the Provost’s Request for Proposals.